Optimal artificial boundary conditions based on second-order correctors for three dimensional random elliptic media: Proofs

 \subsection{Proof of Lemma~\ref{lem:smalltibp}}

-We first prove (1).
+We first prove \eqref{eqn:smalltibp}.
 The starting point is to show for $R\ge 1$ The proof uses \eqref{eqn:lm510} for $ae-\langle ae \rangle$ that is mean-zero and exactly local on scale $r=1$: The next step is to prove for $t_2\le t_1$,

 If $t_1 \le 1$ the proof is completely deterministic.
 Using a Cauchy-Schwarz and that the Gaussian kernel can be dominated by exponential kernel and Lemma \ref{lem:GOlm1} we obtain In the case $t_1\ge 1$ the proof follows from \eqref{eqn:psqeq1}: and we prove \eqref{eqn:lm65calst2} using a triangle inequality and \eqref{eqn:lm65ae}.
 We are now ready to prove \eqref{eqn:smalltibp}.
+For simplicity we only prove estimates for the second term as the proof for the other term is identical.
 Using integration by parts \eqref{eqn:generalibp}, Therefore using \eqref{eqn:psqeq1} and $\tdet \ge t_1$,